Professor, Older Adults & Families

 Program Director, PhD in Social Work

-Marcie Pitt-Catsouphes, Ph.D. directs the Center on Aging & Work at Boston College.
-She is a Professor in the Boston College School of Social Work (BCSSW), and has appointments at the Boston College Carroll School of Management and the Business School at Middlesex University in London.
+Marcie Pitt-Catsouphes, Ph.D. is a Professor at the Boston College School of Social Work (BCSSW), and has appointments at the Boston College Carroll School of Management and the Business School at Middlesex University in London.
+Beginning in 2014, Dr. Pitt-Catsouphes became the Director of the Doctoral Program in Social Work at Boston College.

-Dr. Pitt-Catsouphes is currently the co-principal investigator for the field experiment, The Time and Place Management Study, which is examining the outcomes of an intervention offering flexible work options to work units at a large health care organization.
-She was the co-principal investigator for the 2006 National Study of Business Strategy and Workforce Development, the 2007-2008 Age & Generations Study, the 2009 Talent Management Study, and the 2010 Generations of Talent Study, an investigation which gathered data from over 11,000 employees working in eleven different countries.
+Dr. Pitt-Catsouphes was the Co-Principal Investigator for the 2014-2015 Time and Place Management Study.
+This intervention research used random assignment to examine outcomes associated with the implementation of flexible work options at a large healthcare organization.
+She was the Principal or Co-Investigator for a range of investigations including: the 2006 National Study of Business Strategy and Workforce Development, the 2007-2008 Age & Generations Study, the 2009 Talent Management Study, and the 2010-2011 Generations of Talent Study, an investigation that gathered data from over 11,000 employees working in eleven different countries.

-Dr. Pitt-Catsouphes’ articles have been published in a number of scholarly and practitioner journals.
-She was a founding co-editor for the international journal, Community, Work and Family and co-edited a special issue of Generations (2007) that focused on aging and work.
+Dr. Pitt-Catsouphes speaks frequently at conferences and meetings and was most recently one of the invited plenary speakers at the 2015 Society for Social Work Research (SSWR) Annual Meeting.
+Her articles have been published in a number of scholarly and practitioner journals.
+She was a founding co-editor for the international journal, Community, Work and Family and co-edited a special issue of Generations (2007).
+Dr. Pitt-Catsouphes is currently co-editing two special issues of Work, Aging and Retirement to be published in 2015 and 2016.
 Her publications include The Work-Family Handbook: Multi-Disciplinary Perspectives and Approaches to Research, published by Erlbaum Publishers (2006) which she edited with colleagues.
 She received her BA from Tufts University, MSP from Boston College, and PhD from Boston University.

 Marcie Pitt-Catsouphes' research on workplace flexibility to care for elderly relations gains national attention »